 Changing browser settings

-For additional help on individual browsers, please access the resources available through the following links:
+For additional help on common web browsers, and how you can change the settings to better suit your needs, please access the resources available through the following links:

 UK charity, AbilityNet, has produced step-by-step instructions on how to adjust your computer and browser according to your needs, such as for sight or hearing problems.
 This includes information on how to make the text larger in different browsers, change your keyboard or mouse settings, or increase colour contrast.
 You can access My Computer My Way resources on the AbilityNet website for more detailed support.